Facebook will soon announce specific plans for its cryptocurrency, i.e., Libra crypto. What exactly does this mean for the crypto world?

-According to the White Paper on Libra, the Libra Association currently has 28 founding members and hopes to reach 100 members by the time of the introduction of the currency.
-The token must be introduced in the first half of 2020.
+According to the White Paper on Libra, the Libra Association currently has 28 founding members and hopes to reach 100 members by introducing the currency.
+The token must be submitted in the first half of 2020.

-Van Valkenburgh also noted that, although the Bitcoin crypto currency network includes so-called ‘miners’ who record transactions, it would not make sense to regulate them because they are not trusted to manage funds for users.
-At the same time, he added that crypto exchanges on the other hand, require regulatory oversight.
+Although the Bitcoin cryptocurrency network includes so-called ‘miners’ who record transactions, Van Valkenburgh also noted that it would not make sense to regulate them because they are not trusted to manage funds for users.
+At the same time, he added that crypto exchanges, on the other hand, require regulatory oversight.

 Questions about how Libra crypto coin could fit in the existing financial regulations were raised during a recent hearing.
 Facebook Marcus faced unpleasant questions about whether the Libra could be considered a marketable financial asset, which he said could not.
-But Marcus said it could be considered a commodity.
+But Marcus said it could be viewed as a commodity.

 Jay Clayton, president of the Securities and Exchange Commission, told CNBC last year that cryptocurrencies such as Bitcoin can not be considered securities.
 Crypto-currencies are “offsets for government currencies” like the dollar and the euro.

-According to CryptoCompare Hayter, this currency “will undoubtedly have a considerable impact on the world economy and could even overshadow the currency with Bitcoin”, which Facebook and its partners are able to overcome the regulatory obstacles associated with Libra.
+According to CryptoCompare Hayter, this currency “will undoubtedly have a considerable impact on the world economy and could even overshadow the currency with Bitcoin,” which Facebook and its partners can overcome the regulatory obstacles associated with Libra.

-Hayter, this currency “will undoubtedly have a considerable impact on the world economy and could even overshadow the currency with Bitcoin”, which Facebook and its partners are able to overcome the regulatory obstacles associated with Libra crypto.
+Hayter, this currency “will undoubtedly have a considerable impact on the world economy and could even overshadow the currency with Bitcoin,” which Facebook and its partners can overcome the regulatory obstacles associated with Libra crypto.

-According to Andy Bryant, chief operating officer for European trading – bitFlyer, Libra could convince people that there are “other ways” of storing value compared to other Fiat currencies than the US dollar or the euro use.
+According to Andy Bryant, the chief operating officer for European trading – bitFlyer, Libra could convince people that there are “other ways” of storing value than other Fiat currencies than the US dollar or the euro use.

 Finally, he said: “If Libra crypto succeeds, I think it will be a big step forward for the entire cryptocurrency industry.”